Skip to content

 I love the inbox zero feeling.
 I confess I've been having it less and less, so it's time to side with the bots.
 Having AI in your inbox means you'll be able to be more agile with important messages, handle the lower-priority ones gracefully, and throw the rest out the window.

 While we're still waiting for more competition when it comes to AI email assistants, the apps above are a good start.
 You can also create your own AI email workflows using Zapier.
-Learn more about how to use GPT to automatically write business emails, sales emails, or email summaries with Zapier and OpenAI.
-Or get started with one of these pre-made workflows.
+Here are a few ways you can make it happen:

 Related reading: